Kuhn, Walt, b. 1877 d. 1949

 Funding for the processing and digitization of this collection was provided by the Getty Foundation and the Terra Foundation for American Art.

-Collection Summary: The Walt Kuhn Family papers and Armory Show records measure 30.1 linear feet and date from 1859 to 1978, with the bulk of material dating from 1900 to 1949.
+Collection Summary: The Walt Kuhn Family papers and Armory Show records measure 32.2 linear feet and date from 1859 to 1984, with the bulk of material dating from 1900 to 1949.
 Papers contain records of the legendary Armory Show of 1913, also known as the International Exhibition of Modern Art, which introduced modern European painting and sculpture to the American public.
-Papers also contain records of the Association of American Painters and Sculptors (AAPS), the artist-run organization that mounted the Armory Show; records of the New York artists' clubs the Kit Kat Club (founded 1881) and the Penguin Club (founded by Kuhn, 1917); and the personal and family papers of New York artist Walt Kuhn (1877-1949), one of the primary organizers of the Armory Show.
+Papers also contain records of the Association of American Painters and Sculptors (AAPS), the artist-run organization that mounted the Armory Show; records of the New York artists' clubs the Kit Kat Club (founded 1881) and the Penguin Club (founded 1917); and the personal and family papers of New York artist Walt Kuhn (1877-1949), one of the primary organizers of the Armory Show.
+An unprocessed addition of 2.1 linear feet with material dating from 1894-1984 is comprised of personal and professional correspondence, assorted printed material, photographic material of Kuhn and his artwork, and several artifacts including a make-up box, clown cloak, and three copper printing plates of Kuhn's paintings.

-Biographical/Historical Note: Walt Kuhn (1877-1949) was a watercolorist, lithographer, and etcher from New York, N.Y.
+Biographical/Historical Note: Walt Kuhn (1877-1949) was a watercolorist, lithographer, and etcher from New York, New York.
 Kuhn was a central figure in the organization of the Armory Show, and artistic consultant to the Union Pacific Railroad.

 Funding for the processing and digitization of the Walt Kuhn, Kuhn family papers, and Armory Show records was provided by the Terra Foundation of American Art.